AWARDS.png

 Obie Award.

-She is also a recipient of the MacArthur Fellowship, and a National Endowment for the Arts development grant.
+and she is a recipient of a National Endowment for the Arts development grant.

 In 2009, One Flea Spare was incorporated into the permanent répertoire of the French National Theatre, the Comédie-Française, and produced there in 2012.
 Wallace is the only living American playwright to enter the répertoire.
 Only two American playwrights have ever been added to La Comédie's repertoire in 300 years: the other being Tennessee Williams.
 The play was translated into French by Dominique Hollier.